Black Works Studio Boondock Limited Edition

 What is Black Works Studio Boondock Limited Edition?

-What does the Boondock Limited Edition taste like?
+What does the Boondock taste like?

-Who is James Brown, and what is Fabrica Oveja Negra?
+Who is James Brown and what is Fabrica Oveja Negra?

-James Brown is the creator of Black Label Trading Company and Black Works Studio, and a partner at Fabrica Oveja Negra, the boutique cigar factory in Esteli, Nicaragua, that he and Angela Brown own and operate as a creative studio for artisanal cigar production.
+James Brown is the creator of Black Label Trading Company and Black Works Studio, and a partner at Fabrica Oveja Negra (“Black Sheep Factory”) in Esteli, Nicaragua.
+He and Angela Brown founded the factory in 2015, designing it as an artist’s studio for artisanal cigar production with production manager Armando Leiva leading the dedicated rolling team.

 How do the three vitolas differ?

-Is Boondock Limited Edition suitable for newer cigar smokers?
+Is Boondock suitable for newer cigar smokers?

 What others are saying